Adam Thielen: College career

-Statistics

 Professional career

+Pre-draft

 Thielen did not receive an invitation to perform at the 2013 NFL Combine, but he did attend a Regional Combine in Chicago in March, where he performed well enough to warrant an invitation to the Super Regional Combine held in Dallas, Texas in April.
 There, he showcased his athletic ability, completing the 40-yard dash in 4.45 seconds and impressing in the three-cone drill with a time of 6.77 seconds, a mark that would have placed him in the top 20 at the NFL Combine.

-Minnesota Vikings
+Minnesota Vikings (first stint)

-2013 season
+2013

-After going undrafted in the 2013 NFL Draft, Thielen attended a rookie tryout and evaluation session at Winter Park with the Minnesota Vikings.
-On May 6, 2013, the Minnesota Vikings signed Thielen to a three-year, $1.48 million contract as an undrafted free agent.
+After going undrafted in the 2013 NFL draft, Thielen attended a rookie tryout and evaluation session at Winter Park with the Minnesota Vikings.
+On May 6, 2013, the Vikings signed Thielen to a three-year, $1.48 million contract as an undrafted free agent.
 On August 31, 2013, the Minnesota Vikings waived Thielen as part of their final roster cuts (along with 18 others), but he was signed to the practice squad the next day.
 He saw some preseason action as a wide receiver and on special teams.

-2014 season
+2014

 After a strong preseason performance in both offense and special teams, Thielen earned a spot on the 53-man roster to start the 2014 campaign.

-Thielen made his NFL debut in the season opener in a road game against the St. Louis Rams on September 9.
-In Week 5, he caught his first NFL pass in the Vikings' 42-10 road loss against the Green Bay Packers, finishing the game with four receptions for 57 yards that led the team in receiving.
+Thielen made his NFL debut in the season opener in a road game against the St. Louis Rams on September 7.
+In Week 5, he caught his first NFL pass in the Vikings' 42–10 road loss against the Green Bay Packers, finishing the game with four receptions for 57 yards that led the team in receiving.
 He was named NFC Special Teams Player of Week 13 after he scored his first NFL touchdown on a special teams play in which he blocked Carolina Panthers' punter Brad Nortman's kick and returned the ball 30 yards to the end zone.
 Thielen briefly held the record for the longest blocked punt returned for a touchdown in franchise history, but was beaten later in the second quarter with a 43-yarder from Everson Griffen as the Vikings had two blocked punts returned for touchdowns in the game.
 In Week 17 against the Chicago Bears, Thielen scored his first receiving touchdown on a 44-yard pass from quarterback Teddy Bridgewater, after which he promptly gave the ball to his wife (then fiancée) Caitlin.

 For the season, Thielen totaled eight catches for 137 yards (17.1 avg) and a touchdown on offense.
 Also a special teams ace, Thielen was named to the All-Pro Special Teams Kick Return Unit and was named All-NFC North Special Team Player of the Year by Pro Football Focus (PFF) after he finished tied for second in the team in special teams tackles with 12 (9 of them solo).